-Candidates should clear all prerequisites before being allowed to enter this track: Biblical languages proficiency Prerequisite credits in their concentration area Candidates and their employers should sign a memorandum of understanding (MOU) making sure that students will be able to come to AllAS one term (2 months) per year during each Session of their program, for 12 months during Session 3 (see table), and be able to spend at least 10 quality hours a week to complete assignments during the rest of each year while in the program.
+Candidates should clear all prerequisites before being allowed to enter this track: Biblical languages proficiency Prerequisite credits in their concentration area Candidates and their employers should sign a memorandum of understanding (MOU) making sure that students will be able to come to AlIAS one term (2 months) per year during each Session of their program, for 12 months during Session 3 (see table), and be able to spend at least 10 quality hours a week to complete assignments during the rest of each year while in the program.
 Candidates should also have an adequate Internet connection, and access to suitable academic libraries online and offline while studying at home.
 The Seminary will contact and evaluate, and may even visit the proposed libraries in the student's country.

 In-Ministry PhD Students will spend a term during each of their first two years at AIIAS taking classes, attending doctoral seminars, and completing Directed Readings/Research during the rest of the year.
 This way, the student will register for up to 18 units a year.
 At the end of Session 2 on campus, the students will take the first comprehensive examination and be evaluated for precandidacy.
 For Session 3, students will come for the term and continue to stay on campus for one more year finishing the rest of the course credits, developing the full dissertation proposal, and preparing for comprehensive examinations.
-Session 4 on campus will be reserved for taking the rest of the comprehensive examinations and for defending the dissertation proposal.
-Upon returning home, the student will register for and write a chapter per semester, coming back on campus during the fifth year's Session to consult with the dissertation chair and committee and to use the campus resources.
-The remaining time will be used for writing the rest of the dissertation chapters and do the necessary corrections.
-During or at the end of the fifth year the defense of the dissertation may be scheduled, including possible corrections or revisions required by the defense panel.
+Session 4 on campus will be reserved for taking the rest of the course for and write a chapter per semester, coming back on campus during the fifth year's Session to consult with the dissertation chair and committee and to use the campus resources.
+The remaining time will be used for writing the rest of the dissertation may be scheduled, including possible corrections or revisions required by the defense panel.
 This schedule requires good time management and planning.